Thursday, February 28, 2019

 The Game is Lethal

 Death happens to PCs.
-It's rarely glories.
+It's rarely glorious.
 So:

 Care for your paper man, but accept it's just a paper man.
 Like I said in my post a while back, the fun isn't your paper man.
 The fun is what you do with your paper man.
 Try your hardest to keep your character alive, use Wishes and Resurrection to get it back, but even the most powerful PCs in the game sometimes get killed.